-PREPA's growing financial crisis caused a domino effect in its operational structure with a direct impact on the quality of service.
-The combination of lack of materials, deteriorated equipment, and the reduced technical workforce delayed the electric power system recovery and continues to impact it.
-The problem of continued outages due to the poor state of the generation facilities and transmission and distribution infrastructure is affecting the system's reliability, resulting in an unstable and inefficient service for Island residents.
+The growing financial crisis of PREPA led to a domino effect in its operational structure with direct impact on the quality of service.
+The combination of lack of materials deteriorated equipment, and the reduced technical manpower delayed the electric power system recovery and continues to impact it.
+The problem of continued outages due the poor state of the generation facilities and transmission and distribution infrastructure is affecting the reliability of the system, resulting in an unstable and inefficient service for island residents.

-Higher electricity rates in Puerto Rico have been another condition that makes stabilizing the economy difficult, across all spectrums, especially in terms of cost burden to vulnerable and low-to moderate-income families.
+Higher electricity rates in Puerto Rico have been another condition that makes stabilizing the economy difficult across all spectrums, but especially in terms of cost burden to vulnerable and low-to moderate-income families.
 According to the U.S. Energy Information Administration, "[i]n 2019, Puerto Rico's average price of electricity for residential use was higher than rates in 45 of the 50 states.
 PREPA had to not only rebuild its electricity infrastructure after the hurricanes but also had to restructure its business after operating in bankruptcy protection since 2017."
 The current condition of the system infrastructure has a direct impact on the social fabric of communities and originated with the long history of limited financial capacity of the utility.